bpocallaghan/laravel-admin-starter/README.md

  	- more info https://github.com/spatie/laravel-analytics
  	- run the below to edit the config (set the name of the .p12)
  	- ```php artisan vendor:publish --provider="Spatie\LaravelAnalytics\LaravelAnalyticsServiceProvider"```
 - have a look at Admin\NavigationController.php on how to use datatables and datatables with ajax if more than 150 entries

 ## TODO

 - Documentation (more user friendly)
 - Make project more 'open source' (currently heavily focused for me only)
-- Move the 'titan' folder to a package
 - Add more features (Roles, Permissions, Queue, Backup, etc)
 - Learn Testing
 - Learn Vue.js